 Applicants can apply for funding through this program under these five categories:

 - Build a new centre based community preschool

 - Extend an existing centre based community preschool

-- Renovate existing or new premises for a centre based community preschool
+- Renovate premises for a centre based community preschool

-- Purchase a motor vehicle for an existing mobile preschool
+- Purchase a motor vehicle for a currently operating mobile preschool

 - Respond to a crisis situation with a capital works project

 Categories 1, 2 and 3: Build, extend or renovate – centre based community preschools

 Applications in these three categories will need to demonstrate that the proposed capital works project for a centre based community preschool (including crisis situations) will meet the following requirements: